 Bertrand - Paris, France

 Lead guitarist Brian Jones was a founding member of the group and was considered their leader in their early years.
-Unfortunately, drug abuse made him pretty much worthless, and when The Stones finished recording this on June 8, 1969, they drove to his house and fired him.
-This was released July 3, 1969, the same day Jones was found dead in his swimming pool.
+Unfortunately, drug abuse made him pretty much worthless by 1969, and when The Stones finished recording "Honky Tonk Women" on June 8, 1969, they drove to his house and fired him.
+The single was released July 3, 1969, the same day Jones was found dead in his swimming pool.

 Mick Taylor had taken over for Brian Jones on lead guitar, and this was his first appearance on a Stones recording.
 Taylor claims he came up with the famous guitar riff, even though Richards plays it.